|Public Health and Emergency Response Work Group||Maturity Level : 1||Draft||Use Context : Any|

 This is a value set defined by the FHIR project.

-The value set to instantiate this attribute should be drawn from a terminologically robust code system that consists of or contains concepts to support describing the disease that the evaluation is against.
+The value set to instantiate this attribute should be drawn from a terminologically robust code system that consists of or contains concepts to support describing the disease targeted by a vaccination recommendation.
 This value set is provided as a suggestive example and includes the SNOMED CT concepts from the 64572001 (Disease) hierarchy.

 |Committee:||Public Health and Emergency Response Work Group|